 Drivers gave me tons of great, detailed data – Thank you!

-I’m very grateful to report that drivers put in over 50 entries into my survey — enough to help me come to some pretty interesting conclusions that make a broad statement about driver earnings today.
+I’m very grateful to report that drivers put in over 50 entries into my survey — enough to help me come to some pretty interesting conclusions that make a broad statement about how much drivers make today.
 View the raw response data.
 I got a massive amount of data that represents a huge amount of work from drivers.
 You guys are out there putting in tons of hours, tons of miles, and tons of trips, and I couldn’t have created any of this info without you.
 You can still enter your earnings info into the survey, and you can view the survey responses.

-How much the surveyed Uber drivers earn
+How much Uber drivers make in the US

 For the rest of the article I’ll explain what kind of data I gathered, how I got those numbers, and what areas of driver pay I want to explore next.